ItalyPaleAle/prvt/Encryption.md

 prvt stores files using strong end-to-end encryption.

 The files are encrypted on the local machine before being sent to the cloud or to the target directory.
-To view the files, one would need the encryption key (ie.. the passphrase or GPG private key), as well as the encrypted files and their index.
+To view the files, one would need the encryption key (ie. the passphrase or GPG private key), as well as the encrypted files and their index.

 When viewing files using the web-based interface, files are downloaded and then decrypted locally by prvt's local server, before being sent to the browser in cleartext.